Limpley Stoke: Canals and railways

 The Kennet and Avon Canal was built in 1804 through the Avon valley, on the other side of the parish boundary.
 The Somerset Coal Canal opened in 1805; it followed the Midford Brook, again just beyond the parish boundary, to join the Kennet and Avon next to the Dundas Aqueduct in Monkton Combe parish.

-In 1857 the Great Western Railway (GWR) built their branch from Staverton Junction, north of Trowbridge, via Bradford on Avon to join their main line at Bathampton.
+In 1857 the Great Western Railway (GWR) built their branch from Bradford Junction, north of Trowbridge, via Bradford on Avon to join their main line at Bathampton.
 The line follows the Avon valley, on the Limpley Stoke side of the river; Limpley Stoke station was below the north end of the village.

 The Coal Canal closed in 1898 and its route was bought by the GWR, who used it to extend their Bristol and North Somerset Railway from Camerton to Limpley Stoke; this line opened in 1910.
 Passenger traffic was light and ceased in 1925.
 Goods service from Camerton continued until 1951 and the track was lifted in 1958.
+The Camerton branch was used to film scenes for the 1953 Ealing comedy, The Titfield Thunderbolt.

 Limpley Stoke station closed in 1966.
 The line remains open, as part of the Wessex Main Line.
 The Kennet and Avon Canal fell into decline and almost closed in the 1950s, but restoration began in the 1970s and the whole canal was reopened in 1990.

 Parish church

 The Church of England parish church of Saint Mary dates from the 10th century; it was first dedicated to the Wiltshire saint Edith of Wilton, but in the 16th century, after some five hundred years, was rededicated to St Mary.

 The present building was begun in the early 13th century, and the north porch has an arch of that period.
-The short west tower was added in the 15th century; restoration in 1870 was of limited scope, leading Pevsner to describe the church as "unrestored".
+The short west tower was added in the 15th century; restoration in 1870 was of limited scope, leading Nikolaus Pevsner to describe the church as "unrestored".
 When a south aisle and vestry were added in 1921 to designs of Charles Nicholson, a Saxon arch was incorporated in the arcade.

 The stone pulpit is from the 15th century.
 There is one bell, cast in 1596.
-Stained glass includes a 1932 memorial by A.K.
-Nicholson.
+Stained glass includes a 1932 memorial by Archibald Keightley Nicholson.
 The church was designated as Grade II* listed in 1962.

 The early church was annexed to the church at Bradford.
 In 1846 the chapelry of Limpley Stoke was joined with that of Winsley to form a perpetual curacy; a new parish, Winsley with Limpley Stoke, was created in 1868.
 In 1970 the parish was uncoupled from Winsley and united with Freshford, in the diocese of Bath and Wells.
 In 1976 the parish of Hinton Charterhouse was added, thus today the church is in the parish of Freshford with Limpley Stoke and Hinton Charterhouse, alongside St Peter's, Freshford and St John the Baptist, Hinton Charterhouse.